 c) you’ll never catch up to those clever everything-figured-out people

 But, dear readers, here’s the thing.
-Nobody has it all figured out + everybody who seems like they do was where you are right now at some point.
+Nobody has it all figured out.
+Everybody was where you are right now at some point.
+Click To Tweet

 I’d also venture the guess that even the Figured Out People – those clever souls who’ve got passive income streams and webinars and autoresponder sets – they have their own moments of doubt.
 I’d imagine even Pat Flynn and Marie Forleo and Danielle LaPorte have the occasional moment of “WTF is Periscope and do I really need to be on it?”